310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 {% endbubble %}

 {% bubble Midori serious %}
-Durians are also delicious fruits, though… They’re the king of fruits…
+Durians are also delicious fruits, y’know… It’s the king of fruits…
 {% endbubble %}

 {% bubble Chiaki smile %}